phihes/python-workshop/README.md

 # python-workshop
-The material of a two-day Python workshop for PhDs/researchers that I gave in 2019.
+The material of a two-day Python workshop for PhDs/researchers that I gave at the Chair of Innovation Economics (TU Berlin).

 Two parts: